PURL: Safe and Effective Sanitization of Link Decoration: Background Related Work

-With recent \cite{firefox-cookie-policy, safari-default-cookie} and imminent restrictions \cite{Schuh2020ChromeCookies} on third-party cookies, trackers are moving towards alternative methods of identifying users, which include the use of first-party cookies \cite{Munir23CookieGraphArxiv,ChenACM2021CookieSwapParty, Sanchez2021JourneyToCookies}, personally identifiable information (PII) \cite{acar2020no, senol2022leaky_forms}, and device/browser fingerprinting \cite{Iqbal21FingerprintingSP, Fouad22CookieRespawningPETS, laperdrix2020browser}.
-In contrast to third-party cookies that are automatically included as headers in outgoing HTTP requests, these alternative tracking methods rely on link decoration for identifier exfiltration.
-As trackers shift their focus towards these alternative tracking methods, it is reasonable to assume that the abuse of link decoration for tracking will also continue to increase.
+With new restrictions \cite{firefox-cookie-policy, safari-default-cookie,Schuh2020ChromeCookies} on third-party cookies, trackers are moving towards alternative techniques of tracking, which include the use of first-party cookies \cite{Munir23CookieGraphArxiv,ChenACM2021CookieSwapParty, Sanchez2021JourneyToCookies}, personally identifiable information (PII) \cite{acar2020no, senol2022leaky_forms}, and device/browser fingerprinting \cite{Iqbal21FingerprintingSP, Fouad22CookieRespawningPETS, laperdrix2020browser}.
+In contrast to third-party cookies that are automatically included as headers in outgoing HTTP requests, these alternative tracking techniques must rely on link decoration for sharing identifying information.
+As trackers shift their focus towards these alternative tracking techniques, it is reasonable to assume that the abuse of link decoration for tracking will also continue to increase.